- About this Blog

 Switched to branch ‘branch name’

-You can use git checkout at any time to move between branches, you use the command git checkout master to move back to the master file.
+You can use git checkout at any time to move between branches, you use the command git checkout main to move back to the main file.

 4. Add updated files to your local repo (still on the branch).